MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 - [ ] 6: All entries, or all but one entries, are completed satisfactorily.
 - [ ] 3: Two entries are missed, but the remaining entries are completed satisfactorily.
 - [ ] 1: Three entries are missed, but the remaining entries are completed satisfactorily.
-- [ ] 0: Four or more entries are missed, but the remaining entries are completed satisfactorily.
+- [ ] 0: Four or more entries are missed.

 If in my judgement your journal entries as a whole over the span of the semester show an honest effort, that will be considered satisfactory.